mortezakowkabi/jcb-persian-documentation/009-Adding-Admin-Views-to-a-Component.md

 4. Repeat this process for each view you wish to attach.

 **Tip:**
-If you have many admin views, type the view’s name in the search bar to locate it quickly.
+If you have many admin views, type the view's name in the search bar to locate it quickly.

 ---